-With so much reliance on our computers, cloud-based platforms, tablets and smartphones, it seems like technology controls our professional and personal lives.
-Behind the scenes are the programmers who are creating that software and those apps that now define pretty much everything we do.
+With so much reliance on our computers and smartphones, it seems like technology controls our lives.
+Behind the scenes are the programmers who are creating software and apps that now define everything we do.
 From traditional programming jobs to freelance programmers and outsource programmers – the industry for programmers looks bright.

 Here is a roundup that covers the current and future state of programming.